LAFemTech/lafemtech.github.io/index.md

 This is a community project and we welcome any positive input, contributions, or support!
 This is currently in progress - major changes to the design, layout, and information available are pending.
 Please contact us if there is a website or resource that should be added to this list.
 Exclusions or omissions are not intentional!

+This page is particularly focused on groups with an LA presence.
+More information on national and international resources is available on the [resources](/resources) page.

 # Local Women's Coding Meetups
 <!--local coding meetups.
 Need to add blurbs about frequency of meetings, etc!-->
 [Girl Develop It LA](https://www.girldevelopit.com/chapters/los-angeles) | [Meetup](https://www.meetup.com/Girl-Develop-It-Los-Angeles/)